Pompidou Museum Paris Tickets: how to buy and prices

 If you are travelling to Paris in summer, before entering or after leaving, I recommend having a refreshing ice-cream at Amorino, which is located in the same square as the museum.

-Book tickets for the Moulin Rouge with dinner and transport
+Book tickets for Moulin Rouge with dinner

 Best time to visit

-People in front of the building| ©coquedesigns2000
+people in front of the building| ©coquedesigns2000

-People in front of the building| ©coquedesigns2000
+people in front of the building| ©coquedesigns2000

 In other museums, mornings tend to be quieter compared to afternoons.
 At the Pompidou Centre it works the other way round.
 There are often queues before the centre opens, so it is best to visit in the afternoon (from 3pm if possible).